- Important information

 When the

-macro is used in a macro argument for a user-defined macro, the compiler no longer produces unwanted warnings about the contents of theoffsetof
+offsetofmacro is used in a macro argument for a user-defined macro, the compiler no longer produces unwanted warnings about the contents of theoffsetofmacro.

 [EW22250] -